openstad/openstad-docs/technical/deploying/deploying-a-custom-container.md

 For deploy to work, the above variables are necessary and needed to add the kubernetes config file as a variable:
 - KUBE_CONFIG

-Can be generated like this:
+This is the kubeconfig generated encoded to a base64 string.
+For instance can be generated like this:

-## Example travis file
+`cat ${HOME}/.kube/config | base64 | pbcopy`